The ASUS ROG THOR 1200W Platinum III wins in 3 out of 9 comparable specs, with 4 ties. Its biggest advantage is Warranty (43% better).

 AI Versus Verdict

-Users prioritizing long-term support and hardware longevity should choose the ASUS ROG THOR 1200W Platinum III for its superior warranty duration.
-Conversely, the Super Flower Leadex VII XG 1000W is the better choice for budget-conscious builders, as it offers a 63% advantage in MSRP.
-Selecting between these power supplies depends on whether you value the extended peace of mind provided by the ASUS unit or the immediate cost savings offered by the Super Flower model.
+Users who require the highest power capacity and the most extensive warranty coverage should select the ASUS ROG THOR 1200W Platinum III.
+Conversely, the Super Flower Leadex VII XG 1000W is the better option for budget-conscious builders, as it offers a 63% better MSRP advantage.
+Choosing between these two power supplies depends entirely on whether the buyer values the superior warranty protection of the ASUS model or the significant cost savings provided by the Super Flower unit.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.